 This is a pattern resulting from the conviction of some clients that the therapist (and others) should act according to their expectations.
-When a client experiences an undesirable emotion, he/she may https://dokuwiki.3dd.de/ Printed on 2025/04/29 00:43 try to transfer the responsibility for that undesirable emotion onto the therapist and expected from him to make changes to the process.
+When a client experiences an undesirable emotion, he/she may try to transfer the responsibility for that undesirable emotion onto the therapist and expected from him to make changes to the process.
 This attitude of the client often results in three distinct stages leading to "punishing" the therapist (or others) who does not obey the signal (see below).